pyrobit/search-wikipedia/README.md

 # Search Wikipedia
-A tutorial based approach to enfoce the basics by searching a public api
+A tutorial based approach to enforce the basics by searching a public API.